October Fruit and Veg Sowing in the UK is Changing. Traditional Sowing & Cropping Recommendations Have Changed Due to Climate Change.

 What to Sow In October – As the climate warms, crops that previously couldn’t be grown here before now can.
 Plus we are seeing a number of crops becoming common that were not traditional fare in the UK.
 For example crops such as chillis were virtually unknown in the UK before the 70s and even where a few were imported very few people attempted to grow them.
 Now they are very common.

 We are also seeing crops such as callaloo and sweet potatoes being grown here.
 Even crops such as tea are grown commercially in the UK.

-In many cases, the new crops are warm climate crops so not sown in October.
+In many cases, the new crops are warm climate crops so not sown in October (at least not unless you are a commercial grower).
 But there are plenty of things we can sow, both indoors and outdoors.
 And many crops are surprisingly hardy.
 That’s why they’ve been grown here for years.

 Here’s What To Sow In October In The UK